 I’m a little confused about how far back they’ve actually gone because of this stuck button.
 At one point, the Doctor says that they’re heading back to the original event, which sounds to me like the beginning of the universe.
 The Big Bang.
 (Which the Tardis did do much later in “Castrovalva.”)
 But a bit later he’ll speak of the birth of a solar system, presumably the Sol system, which was also a very, very long time ago but not as far back as that on cosmic terms.

 With only minutes to live, they work together and save themselves.
 Then I assume everybody goes back to bed.

 When the next scene opens, they’ve landed on a snowy planet.
 Barbara is still upset about the way the Doctor treated her, until he finally apologizes for being unjust to her, and points out that it was her anger and desire to justify herself that saved them.
 Then everybody’s happy.
 They put on winter coats–Ian donning an enormous Inverness cloak that the Doctor claims he got from Gilbert and Sullivan–and they go out to play in the snow.

 Susan and Barbara discover a large footprint in the snow.
 This introduces the next story–which isn’t the one about the Yeti.
 That comes much later, during Patrick Troughton’s run.

 The next story is sadly lost, but there’s a great additional feature on this DVD, which I’ll do as a separate blog.

-* Okay, so I did hear one thing about this story, although I didn’t realize until I was watching it that this is where it came from.
+* Okay, so I did know one thing about this story, although I didn’t realize until I was watching it that this is where it came from.
 One of William Hartnell’s most famous flubs occurs when he calls the Faulticator the “Fornicator.”